Can the two Koreas find common ground on halting deforestation? | DW | 07.02.2022

 He reiterated a commitment reached when he held talks with Kim Jong Un in Pyongyang in September 2018 to work together to protect and restore the ecosystem of the entire Korean Peninsula.

 In late January, South Korean Unification Minister Lee In-young called on Pyongyang to send representatives to Seoul for a meeting of the World Forestry Congress in May.
-The minister said the meeting would enable the two sides to discuss ways for Korean Peninsula forestry cooperation "in more detail."
+The minister said the meeting would enable the two sides to discuss ways for Korean Peninsula forestry to cooperate "in more detail."

 North Korea's isolation makes it difficult to accurately estimate the scale of deforestation.